 Tableau Area Chart Example

-To create a Tableau Area Chart First, Drag and Drop Quantity from Measures Region to Rows Shelf.
+To create the Tableau Area Chart First, Drag and Drop Quantity from the Measures Region to the Rows Shelf.
 Since it is a Measure value, Quantity will aggregate to default Sum.
-Once you drag them, Bar Chart will generate as we have shown below.
+Once you drag them, a Bar Chart will generate.

-Let’s change the value from Year to All months present in each year to see the detailed monthly information (trend)
+Let’s change the value from Year to All months present each year to see the detailed monthly information (trend) in the Area Chart.

 Now, you see the detailed Line chart for each month of 2014, 2015, 2016, 2017, and 2018

-Let me compare the Trend for each Category.
+Let me compare the Trends for each Category.
 To do so, Drag and Drop the Category from Dimension Region to the Colors field present in the Marks Shelf.

 Now you can see the Trend for each category.
-To convert the Line chart to Area Chart, Please change the Mark type from Automatic to Area Chart, as we showed below.
-Or, Select Area Chart from the Show Me window.
+To convert the Line, Please change the Mark type from Automatic to Area.
+Or, Select Tableau Area Chart from the Show Me window.